tgmorris99/NeoPixelBLV_MQTT/README.md

 * MQTT Library (https://github.com/plapointe6/EspMQTTClient)

 ## Installing
-To configure the sketch to your personal needs, change the parameters for the WiFI and MQTT section at the top and then move on to those marked in the "User-Config" part in the sketch file before compiling and uploading it to your Arduino.
+To configure the sketch to your personal needs, change the parameters for the WiFI and MQTT section near the top and then move on to those settings marked in the "User-Config" part in the sketch file before compiling and uploading it to your Arduino.

-To configure the MQTT Plugin select the option as shown below.
-You can leave the default value of “octoPrint” for the base value if you are using a local MQTT Broker.
+To configure the MQTT Plugin select the options as shown below.
+Feel free to leave the default value of “octoPrint” for the base value if a local MQTT Broker is being used.
 If using a common broker, select a unique identifier and also adjust the settings in the sketch to match or you won’t see any updates.

 The sketch will first connect to the specified Wifi network and then connect to the MQTT client.
-Once connected then it will subscribe to the topics needed to provide the status information needed to update the status rings.
-Each time it connects to the MQTT client the active rings will display a rainbow pattern, which will also provide notification if the client connection ever drops and reconnects.
+Once fully connected it will subscribe to the topics needed to provide the status information used to update the individual status rings.
+Each time a connection to the MQTT client is made the active rings will display a rainbow pattern.
+This feature will also provide notification if the client connection ever drops and reconnects.

 ### Installing